-Recommended Duration: 35-50 minutes in grade two and 30-45 minutes in grade three of daily instructional time across all foundational literacy skills below and based on children's needs.
+Recommended Duration: 30-45 minutes of daily instructional time across all foundational literacy skills based on children's needs.

 Print Concepts

 Print concepts are the organization and basic features of print.
 Instruction ensures that children learn how print works.
 Ideally, nearly all basic print concepts and letter formation skills are acquired by the end of kindergarten and are addressed in subsequent grades as needed or as called for with the introduction of a new language.
 Basic concepts about print include identification of a book's front and back covers and title page, directionality of print, use of spacing, recognition of uppercase and lowercase letters, the connection between spoken and written language, and the function of capitalization and punctuation.
 Children also learn how to print letters so they can use them as writers.
 They develop fluent printing, and cursive in grades three and above, through practice and multiple opportunities to write.